West Coast IPA Brewed with Californian Hops - Golden State Hops

 - Safale US-05 American Ale yeast

 IPA with a persistent and creamy foam.
-Aroma is piney and citrusy, thanks to the Chinook hops, with a malty backcone for the addition of CaraMunich I and Vienna malts.
+The Aroma is piney and citrus, thanks to the Chinook hops, with a malty backbone for the addition of CaraMunich I and Vienna malts.
 A beer with a good body, which first has a sweet taste that supports the massive hop aroma that fades into a bitter finish.

-A really good example of West Coast IPA with californian hops!
+A perfect example of West Coast IPA with Californian hops!